kraibse/minecraft-art-generator/README.md

 # Minecraft Printer

 ## ATTENTION!
-This project will not be maintained anylonger due to missing hardware on my side.
-Maybe I'll get back to it when I get a Raspberry Pi in the future.
-*
-These scripts require a Raspberry Pi to execute correctly.
+These scripts either require a Raspberry Pi or a server installation with the Spigot plugin "RaspberryJuice" to execute correctly.
 They do NOT work with a normal Minecraft installation.

 ## Description